ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 Script variables are not exported by default, so that has to be done explicitly inside the script which has them declared, using [export](ScriptKeywords#export) keyword.

-Suppose you have following declaration in the script A:
+Suppose you have following variable declaration inside script A:

     int public_variable;

-and you want to export this to be used in other scripts, you put following statement *inside the same script where you declared the variable* (script A):
+If you want to export this variable for use in other scripts, you put following `export` statement *inside the same script where you declared the variable* (script A):

     export public_variable;